Researchers establish new way to measure molecules which could help develop new targeted drugs

 Proteins are an example of molecules that can be investigated using this technique.
 Their molecules are so small that up to one million of them lined up side-by-side would fit across a 2mm grain of sand.

 Dr Timothy Craggs, Lecturer in Chemical Biology in the University of Sheffield’s Department of Chemistry, said: “This new method means a significant advancement in our ability to study molecules, going beyond other established structural techniques like x-ray crystallography.

 “It allows us to look at the components of cells without them being in crystal form, and one molecule at a time, which is how they operate when in the cell.

 “This will ultimately allow us to design drugs that are much more targeted and block the specific movement or shape change of components in a cell that are causing an issue.
 It is therefore a development that may benefit every single illness and disease requiring targeted drug treatment.”

-Part of this research was carried out using a research-grade microscope built by two of our undergraduate students.
+Part of this research was carried out using a research-grade microscope built by two University of Sheffield chemistry and physics undergraduates.

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.